 Aslan is a lion- the Lion, the great Lion.”
 “Ooh” said Susan.
 “I’d thought he was a man.
 Is he-quite safe?
 I shall feel rather nervous about meeting a lion”…”Safe?” said Mr Beaver …”Who said anything about safe?
 ‘Course he isn’t safe.
 But he’s good.
 He’s the King, I tell you.

-Of course, God is higher than we are, and so it is actually we who are the animal comparatively speaking, and He is the full grown “human,” in the fullest sense possible.
+Of course, God is higher than we are, and so it is actually we who are the animal comparatively speaking, and He who is the full grown being, in the fullest sense possible.
 We are more like the mewling cub that is born into the world full of animal instincts and nature, who must be educated and brought higher up into the Godly nature.
-But because we are in our story, and not in his, and He remains seemingly silent, large and looming, perhaps the image of an animal fits our current vision of that dynamic somehow.
+But because we are in our story, and not in his, He remains seemingly silent, large and looming, perhaps the image of an animal fits our current vision of that dynamic somehow.
 For now.
 Perhaps one day we shall wake to find that it was really we who were bewitched all along (like Prince Rilian of The Silver Chair), and waking we will see the spell for what it was, and see that it was we who were beasts all along.
-Perhaps, like the blind men of lore, we will find one day that all the pieces actually go together, and make a beautiful whole – each picture a piece of the image of who and what God really is.

 I went outside, bears still in mind, for a swim, and I looked up into the starry sky to find the Big Dipper.
-There was Ursa Major, her stars arching over my house.
-More Greek bear mythology there.
-So the bears have it, as far as I’m concerned.
-Or perhaps Bear just got me, and that’s alright.
+There was Ursa Major, her stars arching quietly over my house.
+So at the end of the day, it seems the bears have it, as far as I’m concerned.
+Or perhaps Bear simply has me, and that’s alright too.

 If you’re a bear, I’m a bear.